technyon/nuki_hub/README.md

 - lock/action: Allows to execute lock actions.
 After receiving the action, the value is set to "ack".
 Possible actions: activateRTO, deactivateRTO, electricStrikeActuation, activateCM, deactivateCM, fobAction1, fobAction2, fobAction3
 - lock/state: Reports the current lock state as a string.
 Possible values are: locked, RTOactive, ring, open, opening, uncalibrated
+- lock/hastate: Reports the current lock state as a string, specifically for use by Home Assistant.
+Possible values are: locking, locked, unlocking, unlocked, jammed
+- lock/json: Reports the lock state, last action trigger, last lock action, lock completion status, door sensor state, auth ID and auth name as JSON data
+- lock/binaryState: Reports the current lock state as a string, mostly for use by Home Assistant.
+Possible values are: locked, unlocked
+- lock/continuousMode: Reports the current state of Continuous mode (0 = disabled; 1 = enabled)
+- lock/ring: The string "ring" is published to this topic when a doorbell ring is detected, for use by the related Home Assistant event.
 - lock/trigger: The trigger of the last action: autoLock, automatic, button, manual, system
+- lock/lastLockAction: Reports the last lock action as a string.
+Possible values are: ActivateRTO, DeactivateRTO, ElectricStrikeActuation, ActivateCM, DeactivateCM, FobAction1, FobAction2, FobAction3, Unknown
+- lock/log: If "MQTT logging" is enabled in the web interface, this topic will be filled with debug information
-- lock/completionStatus: Status of the last action as reported by Nuki lock (needs bluetooth connection): success, motorBlocked, canceled, tooRecent, busy, lowMotorVoltage, clutchFailure, motorPowerFailure, incompleteFailure, invalidCode, otherError, unknown
+- lock/completionStatus: Status of the last action as reported by Nuki Opener: success, motorBlocked, canceled, tooRecent, busy, lowMotorVoltage, clutchFailure, motorPowerFailure, incompleteFailure, invalidCode, otherError, unknown
-- lock/authorizationId: If enabled in the web interface, this node returns the authorization id of the last lock action
+- lock/authorizationId: If enabled in the web interface, this topic is set to the authorization id of the last lock action
-- lock/authorizationName: If enabled in the web interface, this node returns the authorization name of the last lock action
+- lock/authorizationName: If enabled in the web interface, this topic is set to the authorization name of the last lock action
 - lock/commandResult: Result of the last action as reported by Nuki library: success, failed, timeOut, working, notPaired, error, undefined
 - lock/doorSensorState: State of the door sensor: unavailable, deactivated, doorClosed, doorOpened, doorStateUnknown, calibrating
+- lock/rssi: The signal strenght of the Nuki Lock as measured by the ESP32 and expressed by the RSSI Value in dBm
+- lock/address: The BLE address of the Nuki Lock
+- lock/retry: Reports the current number of retries for the current command.
+0 when command is succesfull, "failed" if the number of retries is greater than the maximum configured number of retries
+<br><br>
+- configuration/buttonEnabled: enable or disable the button on the lock (0 = disabled; 1 = enabled)
+- configuration/ledEnabled: enable or disable the LED on the lock (0 = disabled; 1 = enabled)
+- configuration/soundLevel: configures the volume of sounds the opener plays back (0 = min; 255 = max)

+### Query

-- query/lockstate: Set to 1 to trigger query lockstage.
+- lock/query/lockstate: Set to 1 to trigger query lockstate.
 Auto-resets to 0.
-- query/config: Set to 1 to trigger query config.
+- lock/query/config: Set to 1 to trigger query config.
 Auto-resets to 0.
-- query/keypad: Set to 1 to trigger query keypad.
+- lock/query/keypad: Set to 1 to trigger query keypad.
 Auto-resets to 0.
-  <br><br>
-- battery/voltage: Reports the current battery voltage in Volts.
+- lock/query/battery: Set to 1 to trigger query battery.
+Auto-resets to 0.
+- lock/query/lockstateCommandResult: Set to 1 to trigger query lockstate command result.
+Auto-resets to 0.

+### Battery

+- battery/level: Battery level in percent (Lock only)
 - battery/critical: 1 if battery level is critical, otherwise 0
-  <br><br>
-- configuration/buttonEnabled: enable or disable the button on the lock (0 = disabled; 1 = enabled)
-- configuration/ledEnabled: enable or disable the LED on the lock (0 = disabled; 1 = enabled)
-- configuration/soundLevel: configures the volume of sounds the opener plays back (0 = min; 255 = max)
+- battery/charging: 1 if charging, otherwise 0 (Lock only)
+- battery/voltage: Current Battery voltage (V)
+- battery/drain: The drain of the last lock action in Milliwattseconds (mWs) (Lock only)
+- battery/maxTurnCurrent: The highest current of the turn motor during the last lock action (A) (Lock only)
+- battery/lockDistance: The total distance during the last lock action in centidegrees (Lock only)
+- battery/keypadCritical: 1 if the battery level of a connected keypad is critical, otherwise 0

+### Keypad
+-See the "Keypad control (optional)" section of this README.

+### Info/ Maintanence

 ### Misc
 - presence/devices: List of detected bluetooth devices as CSV.
 Can be used for presence detection